 There is a direct link between obesity and the development of type 2 diabetes in the person.
 It is so common that the term ‘DIABESITY’ has been coined to denote this complication, which is caused due to being overweight.

 When a person becomes overweight, there is a progressive defect in the production of insulin in the body.
-Apart from this, the body also starts to build resistance towards the insulin gradually.
+Apart from this, the body also starts to build resistance toward insulin gradually.
 As the weight increases, the severity of diabetes increases with it.

 An efficient weight loss surgery will not only help you to lose that excess weight faster, but it will also prevent you from developing diabetes.